Less typing.

 Voice-to-text that works in Slack

-Press a hotkey, speak, release — your polished text is in the clipboard.
+Press a hotkey, speak, release — your polished text lands straight in the app you're using.

 Free & open source · Bring your own API key